baonguyen-17/COLORS-Lamp-Stack/README.md

    - Image: Go to **Marketplace** tab, and select *LAMP on Ubuntu 24.04*
    - Size: Basic
    - CPU: Your preferred CPU configs >> **(prices vary)**
-   - Authentication Method: Password -> Create your own password
+   - Authentication Method: Password -> Create your own password, used later to connect via SSH

    - **Note**: Remember to add a payment method as well!